 To see how many complaints have been reported to your Page for messaging, go to your Facebook page and pick “Insights” from the menu at the top of the page.

-Then go to “Messages” in the left-hand navigation of Facebook Page Insights to see statistics including:
+Then go to “Messages” in the left-hand navigation of Facebook Page Insights:

 - Active conversations